 It’s important to note that HMRC defines a large company as one with more than 501 employees, and either a turnover of £100 million or more or a balance sheet above £86 million.

-How can my company apply for R&D tax credits?
+How can my company apply for HMRC R&D tax credits?

 As with many processes related to HMRC, applying for (and qualifying for) R&D tax credits can be lengthy and drawn-out.
 Most firms find it easier to use specialists like Veritas Noble, as they are knowledgeable and skilled in HMRC’s complex rules and guidelines.

-The process for applying for R&D tax credits gets defined in the following three stages:
+The process for making an R&D tax credit claim gets defined in the following three stages:

 - Produce a convincing and compelling claim;